DrDavidL/tensor-chat/README.md

     ```bash
     docker compose up -d
     ```
+    **Important Note on ClickHouse Credentials:** For local development, default credentials (`chuser`/`chpassword`) are used.
+If you plan to deploy ClickHouse in a production or publicly accessible environment, it is crucial to change these default credentials to strong, unique passwords for security reasons.

     This will start the necessary backend services in detached mode.

 5.  **Ensure Ollama is Running (if using local models):**